Knee bursitis is the inflammation of the bursa sacs within the knee.

 If the bursitis has been caused by tight hamstrings then start gentle hamstring stretching exercises.

-Start strengthening your adductor muscles.
+Start strengthening your adductor muscles (sometimes called groin muscles).
 These are the muscle that run from your groin and down your inner thigh and towards your knee.
+For some of the exercises you need resistance bands which are worth investing in if you don't have any.

 If after a couple of weeks, things are not improving, go see your doctor or physio.
 Sometimes steroid injections or drainage of the bursa are recommended but these are usually a last resort.